MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 ### Exercise 1: Setup CI pipeline to build eShopOnWeb container

 Setup CI YAML pipeline for:
 - Create an Azure Container Registry to keep the container images
 - Use Docker Compose to build and push **eshoppublicapi** and **eshopwebmvc** container images.
+Only **eshopwebmvc** container will be deployed.

 #### Task 1: (skip if done) Create a service principal